Code-Institute-Submissions/MovieBuff/readme.md

 * Leaderboard Scores: [Google Fonts: Bungee Inline](https://fonts.google.com/specimen/Bungee+Inline)
     * I feel that this font falls somewhere between the movie and game styles and is complimentary to the Monoton font used for the titles.
 For this reason I used it only for the leaderboard.

+## Wireframes
+I first scribbled out my basic idea on paper and then used Microsoft Powerpoint to produce a digital version.
+[View the pdf version](Assets/Media/moviebuff-wireframes.pdf)

+The idea and design were always intended for a landscape viewing aspect and as such, rather than implementing a different design for mobile devices, I decided to implement a disclaimer prior to loading which encourages the user to switch to a landscape view and which would only display when the screen height is greater than it's width.

+For the most part, I stuck to the wireframe design with the exception of the leaderboard screen.
+Initially my design would only show the players score at the end of each game, however, as development progressed I decided that it was necessary and desirable to also show the current top scores.

 ## Technologies Used